gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 After about 10 mins the script runs `vi` on the primary DPDK configuration.
 At the top of the file there's a variable declaration for `apps` listing all the applications to be built in addition to the library.
 For most purposes only `test-pmd` is needed.
-Building everything quadruple time because DPDK uses LTO.
+Building everything will quadruple time.
+DPDK uses LTO.
 It's recommended to keep only `test-pmd` so the variable declaration reads:

 ```